manishasapra/manisha-sapra/Monefy_Exploratory_Testing.md

     * Select multiple currencies and validate income/expense in them.
     * Change setting and validate app behaviour based on settings.
     * Export the data and validate export functionality.
+    * Change currency and validate income / expense in different currency.

 * ### Charter 2 : Environment support